 We trace the very best A grade quality from around the world.

 Our leather is extremely thin and supple, and it’s traditionally worked and gently

 stretched by hand by glove masters before it’s cut into

 shape ready to become your favourite garments.

-Ines gloves are made of vegetable tanned leather
+Almost all Ines gloves are made of vegetable tanned leather from the EU

 There are several different methods of tanning,